This page was last updated on 01.18.2021.

 This means you can already start planning your trip to the Land of Fire and Ice.

-However, the country's borders are closed to travelers from countries outside of the EEA and EFTA.
-The country will soon be lifting these travel restrictions for residents of 15 states outside of the Schengen Area as well as Andorra, Monaco, San Marino, and the Vatican.
+UPDATE: The country's borders remain closed to most travelers from countries outside of the EU/EEA and EFTA.
+However, as of July 15th, travel restrictions are lifted for residents of an additional 14 states outside of the Schengen Area as well as Andorra, Monaco, San Marino, and the Vatican.